 Refinement efforts against socio-political and administrative mal-practices are not new at all in Bangladesh.
-In fact, the post-independent Bangladesh Awami League (BAL) government made significant efforts to make the government/administration and the party corruption-free.
+In fact, -independent Bangladesh Awami League (BAL) government made significant efforts to make the government/administration and the party corruption-free.
 In spite of some criticisms including extra-judicial killings, one of the most talked-about special drives in the recent past is the nation-wide anti-crime drive named ‘Operation Clean Heart’ which the Bangladesh Nationalist Party-led government carried out against terrorists and political criminals during 2002-2003.
 Most recently, the BAL government, which is in state power for more than a decade since 2009, has been simultaneously performing cleansing drives in a range of areas to curb down undesired corruption and some other mal-practices with its repeatedly declared zero-tolerance policy.

 It is not surprising that special operations have brought some notable positive changes including the reduction of killings by terrorists and drug trafficking.
 But, as is widely criticized, achievements of such drives are not up to the mark and have not translated into a durable change in socio-politico-economic irregularities as desired.
 After a certain period, situations in terms of corruption and other forms of irregularities appear to be almost similar on most occasions — and deteriorated on some occasions.
 Thus, a few questions can relevantly be raised: Why do cleansing drives not result in expected immediate outcomes?
 Why do situations turn to be almost the same after a certain period of drives?
 How can cleansing drives— special and/or regular — result in sustainable social change.